USS Henry B. WILSON DDG-7

 He is survived by two sons, Lawrence D, Jr. and John F. both of Valley Center CA, one daughter Ellen Mugg of Mooresville NC, and his sister Imogene Caney Fair of Louisville MS, four grandchildren and two great grandsons.
 His wife of 55 years, the former Ann Pomerleau, predeceased him in 1998.
 In 2005 he married Marjorie Dudley Corle of Alexandria, VA.

-A memorial service will be held at the Demaine Funeral Home in Alexandria Va at 5 pm on November 23rd.
+A memorial service was held at the Demaine Funeral Home in Alexandria Va at 5 pm on November 23rd.
 Internment will follow in Gardiner Maine.

 ----------------------------------------------------------